haythamMohamed/People-Flow/README.md

 - `dao` — to communicate with the database;
 - `service` — to hold our business logic;
 - `controller` — to listen to the client;
+- `dto` - Data transfer object between the client and the backend
 - `resources/` - Contains all the static resources, templates and property files.
 - `resources/static` - contains static resources such as css, js and images.
 - `resources/templates` - contains server-side templates which are rendered by Spring.